bebraw/spyder/README.md

     });
 };
 ```

+The same idea applies here.
+First the function receives arguments passed to spyder, then url to scrape and finally a callback to call when finished.

 `spyder` takes care of running these modules for you.
 First an indexer is invoked.
 After that it runs the scraper against each url indexed.